-Old Salem is a popular historic district in Winston-Salem and serves as an educational tool and showcase for those who want to come and learn about the Moravians, who established it in the late 18th century.
+Old Salem is a popular historic district in Winston-Salem and serves as an educational tool and showcase for those who want to come and learn about Moravians in North Carolina, who established the Piedmont community in the late 18th century.
 One can easily spend a day or more visiting the various shops, historic buildings, gardens, and everything else that makes up the place.
 Since there’s so much to take in, we want to share with you eight ways you can explore Old Salem and get the most of your time there.

 Eight Ways to Explore Old Salem in North Carolina